Harbor Herons

 Nesting Surveys and Recent Conservation Efforts

 Since 1982, NYC Bird Alliance has been monitoring the populations of wading birds (including herons, egrets, and ibis) and other waterbirds (cormorants, gulls, and terns) on select islands in the New York/New Jersey Harbor and surrounding waterways, while also noting the presence of other nesting bird species and current nesting habitat.
-In the second half of May each year, an enthusiastic corps of biologists, naturalists, and community scientists access each island via boat, quickly counting nests, eggs, and/or adults, while minimizing disturbance to the birds.
+In the second half of May each year, an enthusiastic corps of biologists, naturalists, and community scientists access each island via boat, quickly and systematically counting nests, eggs, and adults, while minimizing disturbance to the birds.
 More than 35 years of continuous data helps us determine what species or habitats are most in need of protection—and provides a critical benchmark for future research into the effects of climate change and environmental contaminants.

 Nesting Survey Reports